SonicJuice/Object-Oriented-Data-Structures/README.md

 - Stack

-- Graph (utilising an adjacency list w/ depth/breath-first searching, as well as Dijsktra's Shortest Path algorithm)
+- Graph (utilising an adjacency list for either directed or undirected graphs, w/ depth-first and breadth-first traversal methods, as well as Dijsktra's algorithm)

 - Binary Tree (w/ in, pre, and post-order traversal methods; balancing method TBA)